 How Does the SCRA Affect Interest Rates?

 The SCRA interest rate cap is 6%, but you must know when it applies.
 As a banker or lender, you have to be especially careful when calculating interest rates on loans to servicemembers.
+So, how do SCRA requirements for lenders work?

-The Servicemembers Civil Relief Act protects servicemembers from some actions taken while they are deployed, including eviction, foreclosure, repossession and more.
+The Servicemembers Civil Relief Act protects servicemembers from some actions taken while they are deployed, including eviction, foreclosure, repossession, and more.
 This federal law also says lenders cannot charge servicemembers more than 6 percent interest while they are on active duty.

 This law applies to any type of loan the servicemember has entered into before going on active duty.
-This includes mortgages, car loans, business loans, personal loans and student loans.
+This includes mortgages, car loans, business loans, personal loans, and student loans.

 However, in a court of law, this provision does not always carry a lot of weight.
 The courts may blame the lender for not doing their own investigation.

 Because of this and because of enforcement action by the Department of Justice, many lenders routinely review or “scrub” their client lists, searching for active servicemembers.
-Some consent agreements among lenders and the government have even built in that requirement.
+Some consent agreements among lenders and the government have even built-in that requirement.

 The confusion often starts when servicemembers make this request, often retroactively.
 Many varieties of online forms are available for servicemembers to use to make this request.
 Servicemembers need not use one particular form; however, they must state their request for reduction of interest and provide a copy of their orders to report for active duty.
 Lenders should remain flexible with the proofs required.

 With a retroactive request, you often must go back and recalculate the debt payments and refund the requester’s money.
 The Department of Justice points out that the interest over 6 percent must be forgiven and not deferred.
-But at what point do you start the recalculation?
-Some people believe it’s on the date the servicemember receives their orders.
-Others think it’s the date they report to active duty.

-When a civilian joins the military service, you use the date of induction.
+When a civilian joins the military service, you use the induction date.
 With reservists, you should use the date of the call-up orders and not the date the reservist reports for duty.
-A debt incurred during or after active duty is not generally covered by the SCRA.
+The SCRA does not generally cover a debt incurred during or after active duty.

 When Does the SCRA Interest Rate Protection End?

 The servicemember’s SCRA interest rate protection ends at the time they leave active duty (the active duty termination date) with one important exception.
 Interest on mortgage interest may continue AFTER the termination date for one year.
-The 36% limit under the Military Lending Act is for the life of the loan and the limit does not terminate.
+The 36% limit under the Military Lending Act is for the life of the loan, and the limit does not terminate.

 The SCRA Offers Little Guidance on Interest Rates